Perugia: Braccio da Montone (1416–1424)

+This medal (c.
+1441) by Pisanello depicts the Perugian griffin suckling Braccio da Montone and Niccolò Piccinino in the manner of the Roman She-Wolf.

 In 1408, Ladislao D'Angiò Durazzo, the King of Naples, successfully captured Perugia and intended to have it administered by Braccio Fortebracci.
 However, Braccio vehemently opposed this idea and declined the offer.
 Nonetheless, in 1411, Perugia surrendered to the King of Naples, opting to be ruled by a foreigner rather than a nobleman.
 Braccio viewed this as a profound betrayal by his fellow citizens and fled.
 In November 1410, Braccio besieged Perugia but failed to capture it due to the city's resistance.
 He defeated pursuing troops and terrorized surrounding towns.
 In April 1416, he returned with a large army and attacked Perugia.
 After a victory in July, Perugia surrendered, marking the end of the Raspanti government.
 Braccio ruled moderately.
 In 1417, he entered Rome and proclaimed himself Defender of the City, later returning to Umbria.
 After conflicts and military successes, he was appointed Vicar by the Pope.
 Upon returning to Perugia, he undertook public works.
 He left for Bologna, returned, and went to Calabria.
 When denied entry to L'Aquila, he laid siege but faced opposition from the Pope and Queen.
 A league attacked him near Pescara in 1424, leading to his death.
 His son later buried him in Perugia with honors.
 During the rule of Braccio Fortebracci da Montone, significant public works were undertaken, such as Braccio's residence in the square, of which only the loggias remain, or the "Sopramuro," to which Braccio had another series of supporting structures built: the "briglie di Braccio."